jjmmarcos/catsSQL/README.md

 # catsSQL
-Import the sql in your sql.
+Import the sql file in your sql database.
+I called the database cats and the table cat.

 I used [XAMPP](https://www.apachefriends.org/es/download.html)
 Remember init the Apache and MySQL